TV Land: Launch and debut

-The network launched at 10:00 p.m.
+The network launched at 8:00 p.m.
 Eastern on April 29, 1996, as Nick at Nite's TV Land.
-Following a seven-minute short film introducing the network, the first program aired was a syndicated edit of The Best of The Ed Sullivan Show featuring the Beatles' American debut along with routines by Joan Rivers, Richard Pryor and Señor Wences.
+Following a seven-minute short film introducing the network, the first program aired was the episode of Love, American Style which served as the pilot for Happy Days.
+Later at 10pm ET, a syndicated edit of The Best of The Ed Sullivan Show featuring the Beatles' American debut along with routines by Joan Rivers, Richard Pryor and Señor Wences.
 The show led off a launch-day lineup that rebroadcast numerous series premieres, pilot episodes and television firsts.